 Impairment.
 Intangible assets not yet available for use are reviewed annually for impairment.
 Property, plant and equipment, right-of-use assets and intangible assets in use are assessed for impairment when there is a triggering event that provides evidence that an asset may be impaired.
 To assess whether any impairment exists estimates of expected future cash flows are used.
 Actual outcomes could vary significantly from such estimates of discounted future cash flows.
-Factors such as changes in discount rates, the planned use of buildings, machinery or equipment, closure of facilities, the presence or absence of competition, technical obsolescence and lower than anticipated product sales could lead to shorter useful lives or impairment.
+Factors such as changes in discount rates, change in planned use of buildings, machinery and equipment, discontinued use of assets, existence of competitors, technical obsolescence and lower than anticipated product sales could lead to shorter useful lives or impairment.